arigasaicharanreddy/Covid---19-Infant-Growth-Analysis-and-Prediction/README.md

 ---------------------------------------------------------------------------------------
 **Project Overview**

-This project focuses on building machine learning models to predict infant developmental outcomes based on features such as age, height, weight, speech scores, and period.
-It demonstrates an end-to-end ML pipeline, from preprocessing to deployment using Flask + ngrok.
+The COVID-19 pandemic introduced unprecedented changes to social interactions, healthcare access, and daily routines, potentially impacting early childhood development.
+This project addresses the critical need to understand and classify how different pandemic periods may have influenced infant developmental trajectories.
+By analyzing comprehensive infant development data, we've built robust machine learning models that can accurately identify the developmental period based on key growth and milestone metrics.

 -----------------------------------------------------------------------------------------------------------
 **Objectives**

-Achieve ~100% validation accuracy on infant development classification
+Achieve ~99% accuracy on infant development classification

 Deploy a Flask web application for real-time predictions